 An Italian economist, Vilfredo Pareto, observed that 80% of the income in Italy (and every country he subsequently studied) was received by 20% of the population.
 Over the years, many noticed that the Pareto Principle, or the 80/20 rule, could be applied to just about everything: 80% of the world’s money is in the hands of 20% of the people, 80% of the nurturing support and satisfaction you receive comes from about 20% of the people you know, 80% of your success comes from 20% of the things you do.

 As a musician, you’re self-employed.
 You don’t get paid for every hour you work.
-You are paid on outcomes.
+Instead, you are paid on outcomes.

-The 80/20 rule applies to you, your money, and your songwriting.
-By applying more of your time to the 20% of musical activities that really makes a difference, you have the potential to double your income and double your time off.
+The 80/20 rule applies to you, your career, and your songwriting.
+By applying more of your time to the 20% of musical activities that make a difference, you have the potential to double your income and double your time off.

 If you can double your value, then you can double your income.

 How?
-By identifying the things you do that contribute the greatest value to yourself and your songwriting.
+By identifying the things you do that contribute the most significant value to yourself and your songwriting.

 So What’s Important?

 Write more lyrics and melodies.
 Even the chord progression isn’t the most important thing you should be focusing on.
-Of course it helps to write melodies to a chord progression, so spend only 5 minutes writing one or better yet, go borrow one like every other great songwriter has.
+Of course, it helps to write melodies to a chord progression, so spend only 5 minutes writing one or, better yet, borrow one as every other great songwriter has.
 Then spend an hour writing a melody and an hour writing lyrics.

 For every 5 minutes you spend on the sound of your demo, spend 5 times that on the lyrics and melody.

-But what’s going to get you closer to finishing a song isn’t the snare or guitar, it’s the lyrics and the melody.
+The chord progression and the music production might change.
+But what’s going to get you closer to finishing a song isn’t the snare or guitar.
+It’s the lyrics and the melody.